 2. Tip 2

-Experience in a family business can demonstrate a variety of skills; make sure you convey these to the employer.
+Experience in a family business and personal project can demonstrate a variety of skills; make sure you convey these to the employer.
 Do not dismiss your personal experience or projects if they are relevant to the job position that you are applying for.

 3. Tip 3

 Include your contact information, such as email address and phone number.
 Don’t include personal information such as age, marital status, nationality, visa status, social insurance number, or photo.

 For your references, prepare a separate sheet with your reference information - you only need the company/organization name, a city location and country if it is not located in Canada.
 Consult our References tip sheet for more information on this.
 Don’t include references on your resume.